Carlmundo/W2-Plus/README.md

 [Download the latest version](https://github.com/Carlmundo/W2-Plus/releases/latest)

 ## How to Play
-- Always launch the game by running frontend.exe from the game's folder.
-There is no need to set any compatibility settings.
+There is no need to set any Windows compatibility settings.
+- Launch the game by running either:
+	- start.exe or frontend.exe (to skip intro videos) from the game's installed folder
+	- The "Worms 2 Plus" or "Worms 2 Plus Frontend" shortcuts on your Desktop (Windows only)
 - Online Play - all players need to set up [Port Forwarding](https://portforward.com/router.htm) on your Router with the following ports:
 	- 47624 (TCP)
 	- 2300-2400 (TCP and UDP)